Mc-Zen/quill/src/gates.typ

   /// -> int
   wire-count: 1,

+  /// How to stroke the control wire.
+  /// -> auto | stroke
+  wire-stroke: auto,

   /// You can put labels inside the gate to label the input wires with this
   /// argument.
 It accepts a list of labels, each of which has to be a
   /// dictionary with the keys `qubit` (denoting the qubit to label, starting